Gran Luchito

 In this heartfelt celebration, the departed find solace and joy in the dishes they cherished in life.
 It’s a heartwarming reunion, a chance to savour their favourite food and drink once more in the embrace of family.
 The aroma of these dishes, rich with nostalgia, wafts through the air like a loving caress.

-Picture a table adorned with an abundance of dishes, all brought together at once in the midst of shared laughter and stories.
+Picture a table adorned with an abundance of dishes, all brought together at once amid shared laughter and stories.
 Here, we have gathered some of our recipes that people typically lovingly prepare during this cultural celebration.

 Starter Menu